xinfli/AksTraining/XL_ASAD_AKS_TODO.md

 Setup Cname

-Setup name-space and deploy into a name-sapace
+(DONE)Setup name-space and deploy into a name-sapace

 Setup devops for the auto build on every push

 setup devops for audo deployment to AKS

 setup version of the code and update based on version

+setup build pipe for our code

+setup build pipe with yaml with our code